Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 When you send logs to Azure Monitor for ingestion, the request may succeed, but you may not see the data appearing in the designated Log Analytics workspace table as configured in the DCR.
 To investigate and resolve this issue, ensure the following items:

-* Double-check that you're using the correct data collection endpoint when creating the `LogsIngestionClient`.
+* Double-check that you're using the correct DCE when creating the `LogsIngestionClient`.
 Using the wrong endpoint can result in data not being properly sent to the Log Analytics workspace.

 * Make sure you provide the correct DCR ID to the `upload` method.
 The DCR ID is an immutable identifier that determines the transformation rules applied to the uploaded logs and directs them to the appropriate Log Analytics workspace table.